-An ImageText node is a 2D node that generates an image overlaid with text.
+An ImageText node is a type of 2D node that generates an image with text written into it.

 Connection Type Connection Name Function Input scenegraph A 3D scene from which attributes can be referenced in the text parameter of an ImageText node (see below).